onzfonz/comp227/src/content/4/en/part4c.md

 When working with document databases the situation is a bit different, as there are many different ways of modeling the situation.

-The existing solution saves every note in the <i>notes collection</i> in the database.
+The existing solution saves every note in the *notes collection* in the database.
-If we do not want to change this existing collection, then the natural choice is to save users in their own collection,  <i>users</i> for example.
+If we do not want to change this existing collection, then the natural choice is to save users in their own collection, ***users*** for example.

 Like with all document databases, we can use object IDs in Mongo to reference documents in other collections.
 This is similar to using foreign keys in relational databases.

-Traditionally document databases like Mongo do not support <i>join queries</i> that are available in relational databases,  used for aggregating data from multiple tables.
+Traditionally document databases like Mongo do not support **join queries** that are available in relational databases,  used for aggregating data from multiple tables.
 However, starting from version 3.2.
 Mongo has supported [lookup aggregation queries](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/).
 We will not be taking a look at this functionality in this course.